polychromatic/website/docs/get-involved-devicemaps.md

 For text objects (like keys for a keyboard), use the **[Play font](https://github.com/polychromatic/polychromatic/raw/master/data/qt/fonts/Play_regular.ttf)** for consistency.
 If you wish to use a different font, convert the text to path to ensure it can be seen across different operating systems.

+Set the `class` attribute of these objects to `label`.
+These can be hidden by the user if they prefer.
+If unsure on how to set attributes, see the next section.

 ---

 #### Step 2: Add IDs and class attributes